-These gluten free brownie bites are a delicious way to to get you that little chocolate fix you crave.
-Their petite size also makes them a fun occasional lunch box treat.
+These gluten-free brownie bites are a delicious way to get you that little chocolate fix you crave.
+Their petite size also makes them a fun lunch box treat.

 OK, so I admit, these little brownie bites came to be as a result of my love for the two-bite brownies from Whole Foods.
-But knowing I could easily make them a little healthier and better suited to my own digestive needs, I decided to try and make my own version.
+But knowing I could easily make them suitable for my friends with gluten and dairy intolerances, I decided to try and make my own version.

 (Or maybe I was just looking for an excuse to bake something chocolatey?)